ntu1988/Time-Series-Analysis/Number of Sun Spot Analysis/README.md

+# Number of Sun Spot Analysis

-## Business Goal: Predict the number of sunspots based on historical data.
+### Business Goal: Predict the number of sunspots based on historical data.

-1. Data Preparation:
+### Data Preparation:

-	1.1 Creating the input-output pair by defining the window size.
+1.Creating the input-output pair by defining the window size.
-	1.2.
-Shuffle the window size data.
+2.Shuffle the window size data.
 This can help the model to be more general.

-2. ML model: Neural model because we want to capture the non-linear and long-term dependency relationship inside the dataset.
+### ML model: Neural model because we want to capture the non-linear and long-term dependency relationship inside the dataset.
 LSTM, RNN, CNN, DNN.

-2.1 CNN + LSTM + DNN shows best result:
+CNN + LSTM + DNN shows best result:

-CNN: Extract the local feature and trend within the window.
+1. CNN: Extract the local feature and trend within the window.

 (It also helps to smooth out the noise to help LSTM less affected by the local extreme value and focus on long term trend)

-LSTM: Capture the long term dependency.
+2. LSTM: Capture the long term dependency.

-DNN:  Non-linear transformation and information compression.
+3. DNN:  Non-linear transformation and information compression.

+### Loss function:

-3. Loss function: Huber Loss.
+Huber Loss.
 It is better ability to handle outlier because it uses absolute error for large error and squared error for small error.

-4. Offline metrics: Number of Sun Spot is a regression problem.
+### Offline metrics: Number of Sun Spot is a regression problem.

-MAE: calculate average absolute difference
+1. MAE: calculate average absolute difference

-MSE: penalize more to the large error.
+2. MSE: penalize more to the large error.

-5. Optimizer: SGD + momentum
+### Optimizer: SGD + momentum

 SGD + momentum has advantage more general but more sensitive to initial learning rate choice.